one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-103/index.md

 Registration for this study group can be found here:
 [AZ-103: Azure Administrator](https://msuspartners.eventbuilder.com/AZ103StudyGroup)

->This study group is open to all who want to register
+>This study group is open to all who want to register!

 ## What is in this repo?